By Robin L. Capers

-Since that vision, our Lord led us to the Wilderness to begin our training.
-He began with a lengthy prophecy, in which He said He was pleased with us and that He was going to build our training “line upon line, precept upon precept” and that He had “another phase and another step for us.”
+After that vision, our Lord led our family to the Wilderness to begin our training.
+He began with a lengthy prophecy, in which He said He was pleased with us, that He was going to teach us “line upon line, precept upon precept,” and that He had “another phase and another step for us.”
 He also said He would provide for us and teach our children.

 Within weeks, we were invited by a Jewish rabbi to visit his synagogue and share in their Friday Shabbat service.
 On the wall of the synagogue were plaques of the families who were members there.
 One of the plaques had James’s maternal grandmother’s maiden name: Glaesman.
 That was a divine introduction to James’s Hebraic and Israelite roots.

-On November 15, 2019, James and I received a prophetic word and confirmation of the above vision at a gathering of believers in Eugene, Oregon.
+On November 15, 2019, James and I received a prophetic word that confirmed the above vision at a gathering of believers in Eugene, Oregon.
 Ritchie prayed for us and was given a vision.
 He saw James and me as farmers planting crops among groups of people.
-The people he saw were 20 to 30 years old (millennials).
+The people he saw were 20- to 30-years old (millennials).
 James and I harvested the crops and moved on to the next group.
-As an aside, it took 38 years for James to receive a confirmation of his vision.
+As an aside, it took 38 years for James to receive a confirmation of his 1982 vision.

 James’s vision brings to mind a prophetic dream given to Tommy Hicks in 1961.
 Tommy Hicks was a major figure in the powerful 1954 Argentine Revival.
-Please take a moment to read his prophetic dream on Victorious Life Ministries’ website: Vision of the Giant.
+Please take a moment to read his prophetic dream on our Victorious Life Ministries website: Vision of the Giant.

 What stands out to me is their “divine love;” plus, the fact that the harvesters work together and live together.
-So, maybe the hippies were on to something, after all?
+Was God sending us a message through the hippies, after all?

 Of course, communal living doesn’t mean sinful living.
 It could be living in the same community.
 It could be living in a co-op apartment building owned by its residents.
-I’m sure there are other possibilities.
+Whatever it will be, I’m sure there are other possibilities.
 And harvesting definitely does not refer to harvesting marijuana plants.
-Rather, harvesting refers to people and the eternal well-being of their souls.
+Rather, harvesting refers to reaping a spiritual harvest of people and the eternal well-being of their souls.

 We would love to hear from you!
 What are your thoughts on Divine Love and end-times harvest workers?
 Please register to sign-in and leave a comment below.